liamdalg/FAT-Forensics/portfolio-b/oo-design.md

 ![High-level Diagram](images/oo_hilevel.png)

 For our RESTful API framework we decided to use **Flask**.
-Flask is a 'microframework', which means that it is very lightweight and easy to use, but does not provide extensive functionality. **Django** is another alternative that we considered, but we felt that it was:
+Flask is a 'microframework', which means that it is very lightweight and easy to use, but does not provide extensive functionality. **Django** is another alternative that we considered, but it's use-case its for highly database driven websites.
+Flask is much smaller scale, and we can make up for any lack of functionality by using extensions.

-* Too bulky (compared to **Flask** being a lot more lightweight), our actual website isn't that large so we don't need a full stack solution.
-* Too much to learn. **Flask** is small and 'one-use'.
-We make up for the lack of full-stack support by using **Flask** extensions

 Flask's default HTTP server runs on **Werkzeug**; a fine choice for development, but it is not efficient enough at large scales in production.
 Two popular alternative choices are **NGINX** and **gunicorn** (sometimes even both together).
 Flask and gunicorn are **WSGI** (Web Server Gateway Interface) compliant, while **NGINX** is not - therefore, we chose to use **gunicorn** to invoke our Flask application.